 Check Available Memory To SAS Session

 When you think about the performance of your SAS code, you often think about the number of Input/Output operations and how to reduce these.
 There are several ways to reduce the number of I/O operations.
 You can for example Read An Entire Data Set Into Memory.
-Or you can Create A SAS Library That Resides In Memory.
-In both cases, you need to answer the question: “How much memory is available to my SAS session?”.
+Or you can Create A Library That Resides In Memory.
+In both cases, you need to answer the question: “How much RAM is available to my session?”.
+In this example, we check the available RAM to the current session.

 data _null_; mem = input(getoption('xmrlmem'),20.2)/10e6; format mem 20.2; put "You have " mem "GB memory available"; run;

-The XMRLMEM Option stores the numeric value of the available memory in bytes.
-Therefore, we divide by 10e6 to convert to GB, which is the usual reference unit of RAM.
+The XMRLMEM Option stores the numeric value of the available RAM in bytes.
+Therefore, we divide by 10e6 to convert to GB, which is the usual reference unit of Random Access Memory (RAM).

-Also, when we talk about performance of you SAS code, there is no better book than High Performance SAS Code.
+Also, when we talk about performance of your code, there is no better book than High Performance SAS Code.
 I recommend the book at my blog post What SAS Books Are On My Shelf?

 You can download the entire code form this example here.